triankl3/triankl3.github.io/content/projects/the-base-of-an-fps/index.md

 ---
 draft: false
-title: "The base of an FPS game"
+title: "The foundation of an FPS game in Roblox"
-date: 2023-10-22
+date: 2022-04-01
-description: "This is how I went about creating the base of an FPS game in Roblox from scratch based on previous experience and pitfalls."
+description: "Devblog with insight into creating the foundation of an FPS framework in Roblox, from scratch, based on previous experience and pitfalls."
-tags: ["project", "testpost"]
+tags: ["lua", "roblox", "game-design", "programming", "multiplayer"]
 image: "featured1.webp"
 ---

 {{% section-column title="Important Edit" side="" background="" grid="128px" %}}

-This post is a rewrite of a previous devblog, which was written while the game was still in active development early 2022.
-Since then, progress had halted due to a lack of time and resources with the game eventually being canceled.
+This post is a re-write of a previous devblog, which was written while the game was still in active development early 2022.
+Since then, progress had halted due to a lack of time and resources, and the game was eventually canceled.

-Nonetheless, this post is a great overview of the development process and the game's key features, so I decided to port it from the old studio website.
+Nonetheless, this post is a great overview of the development process and the key features, so I decided to port it from the old studio website.
 Some sentences have been edited to reflect the current state of the game, but most of the information is still relevant.

 {{% /section-column %}}